 Our ability to operate and expand our business depends on the availability of adequate capital, which in turn depends on cash flow generated by our business and equity or other applicable financing arrangements.
-We believe that our cash flow from operations, existing cash, and the net proceeds from our initial public offering will satisfy our anticipated cash requirements for at least the next 12 months.
+We believe that our existing cash and cash equivalents, short-term investments and cash provided by sales of our products will satisfy our anticipated cash requirements for at least the next 12 months.
 However, we have based this estimate on our current operating plans and expectations, which are subject to change, and cannot assure you that that our existing resources will be sufficient to meet our future liquidity needs.
 We may require additional capital to respond to business opportunities, challenges, acquisitions or other strategic transactions and/or unforeseen circumstances.
 The timing and amount of our working capital and capital expenditure requirements may vary significantly depending on numerous factors, including:

-- market acceptance of our semiconductor IP and other solutions, and our IP deployment solutions; - the need to adapt to changing technologies and technical requirements; - the existence of opportunities for expansion; and - access to and availability of sufficient management, technical, marketing and financial personnel.
+- market acceptance of our semiconductor IP and other solutions, and our IP deployment solutions; - the need to adapt to changing technologies and technical requirements;

+- the existence of opportunities for expansion; and - access to and availability of sufficient management, technical, marketing and financial personnel.